 Booking a charter yacht more than half a year in advance gives you more specific options like the possibility:

-In both Greece and Turkey, last-minute yacht charters are usually more expensive sailing holidays than timely booked yacht charter vacations especially in June, July, August and September!
+In both Greece and Turkey, last-minute yacht charters are usually more expensive sailing holidays than timely booked yacht charter vacations especially for sailing in June, July, August and first half of September!

 - to charter an owner version yacht with fewer, hence more spacious cabins, ideal for one couple or small family;

 - to charter a smaller catamaran, since multihulls with a L.O.A. of 36 and 38 feet are quite rare;

 - to sail 10 days or any number of days that isn't based on weeks.

 Important advice!
 Only sign a contract with the fleet owner, not with an agent or middleman !
 The yacht's name and the yacht's owner should be indicated on the contract.

 Warning!
 What you shouldn't do is rent the cheapest yacht offered by any (that is unreliable) company - you will lose time and money, e.g. on repairs.

 - Charter a yacht outside the main charter season, i.e. later than approximately the second week of September or earlier than June.